henkpb/micl/components/divider/README.md

 ### JavaScript
 No custom JavaScript is required for the core functionality of this component.

-### Demo
+### Live Demo
-A live example of the [Divider component](https://henkpb.github.io/micl/divider.html) is available for you to interact with.
+A live example of the [Divider component](https://henkpb.github.io/micl/divider.html) is available to interact with.

 ## Variants
 The Divider component offers five CSS classes for different divider styles: